Like every student, Lisa is unique. Her needs, interests, and talents are distinctively hers.

-For students like Lisa, courses give her the opportunity to master a few competencies that she can complete independently, with the options to earn additional competencies through other journeys.
+For students like Lisa, courses give her the opportunity to master a few competencies that she can complete independently, with the option to earn additional competencies through other journeys.

 Lisa can take all the Economics and English courses she wants, or earn some competencies through a course, and the rest through any combination of pathways.
-In areas that are more difficult, Lisa may find the Projects, Experiences, or Teams Pathways more hands-on, accessible, and desirable for her learning needs.
+In areas that are more difficult, Lisa may find the Projects or Experiences more hands-on, accessible, and desirable for her learning needs.

 In-depth research and real-world applications with a career focus.
 It doesn’t get much better.